-- TTY Device: Name of the terminal port (TTY) on the owner node to which the system controller is connected (the node being reset). /dev/ttyd2 is the most commonly used port, except on Altix 350 systems (where /dev/ttyIOCO is commonly used).
+- Reset Communication: The type of reset communication used by the owner node: - ipmi (required for BMC) - network (optional for L2) - tty (optional for L2) - Reset Device: The name of the reset device file or network address used by the owner node: - For BMC and network L2 devices, this must be the IP address or hostname of the device.
+An ethernet cable must connect the device to the private network. - For TTY L2 devices, this must be a pathname that begins with the /dev prefix. /dev/ttyd2 is the most commonly used port, except on Altix 350 systems (where /dev/ttyIOC0 is commonly used).
 The other end of the cable connects to this node's (the node being reset) system controller port, so the node can be controlled remotely by the owner node.
-Check the owner node's specific hardware configuration to verify which tty device to use.
+(Check the owner node's specific hardware configuration to verify which TTY device to use.)
+A serial cable must connect the owner node's serial port to this node's system controller port so that the owner node can reset this node.